 Hushmail is all about business subscriptions, so although there’s a personal plan, it clearly takes a back seat to those plans targeted at enterprises.
 Starting with the personal plan, there’s only one option: Hushmail Premium.
 It’s cheap at only $49.99 per year, and it covers all of the essentials, including 10GB of storage, an ad-free account and two secure web forms.

-The kicker is that there isn’t a free plan.
+The kicker is that there isn’t a free plan, which is the same with CounterMail (read our CounterMail review).
 Unlike ProtonMail or Tutanota, you can’t sign up for Hushmail for free (read our Tutanota vs ProtonMail piece).
 There’s a 14-day free trial, no credit card required, but after that, you’ll need to pay.
 Thankfully, Hushmail maintains a 60-day refund policy, so you can get your money back in case you don’t like the service.

 Things get more interesting with the business plans.
 Essentially, they’re the same as a personal plan, plus a few extras, including custom domain support, email forwarding, administrative tools and catch-all email.
 What’s weird is that the price per user for Hushmail Small Business is more expensive than Hushmail Premium.